bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 44°
+- 43°
-- overcast clouds
+- clear sky
-- 83% humidity
+- 82% humidity
-- 13 mph wind
+- 10 mph wind
-- 99% cloud cover
+- 0% cloud cover
 - 26 AQI 🟩
-- 0.36 inches of precipitation in the past 24 hours
+- 0.35 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>